-Cervical cancer death rates are much higher than thought
+Cervical cancer death rates are much higher than thought, study says

 Before the adjustment, the data showed that the cervical cancer killed about 5.7 out of 100,000 black women and 3.2 per 100,000 white women.
 After adjusting for hysterectomies, the rate was 10.1 per 100,000 black women and 4.7 per 100,000 white women.

-The data showed that the racial disparity seen in cervical cancer death rates for black and women was underestimated by 44% when hysterectomies were not taken into account.
+The data showed that the racial disparity seen in cervical cancer death rates for black and white women was underestimated by 44% when hysterectomies were not taken into account.

 "We can't tell from our study what might be contributing to the differences in cervical cancer mortality by age and race," Rositch said.
 "Now that we have a better understanding of the magnitude of the problem, we have to understand the reasons underlying the problem."